darrenldl/oali/README.md

 ## TODO

+- Documentation of each task so user can determine if the actions to be taken are appropriate for their use case

 - Resumable installation (add logging etc)

+  - Partially fulfilled by answer remembering

 - Static config file support (so installation is fully automated)

+  - Partially fulfilled by answer remembering

 - Whatever is missing from the original script